 Make sure to carry moist towelettes or alcohol swabs to clean your fingers before you do the test.
 In case you have problems with your blood sugar levels, contact your diabetes educator and doctor or contact the near hospital for advice.

-At the hospital, you need to have your travel insurance and a list of drugs to help the doctors there to provide you suitable care.
+At the hospital, you need to have your travel insurance and a list of drugs to help the doctors there to provide you with suitable care.

 In case you need to travel by airplane, make sure to contact the airline a few weeks before your trip and inform them about your medical devices like glucose monitor and pump.

 In case you have an insulin pump, contact the airport, the device manufacturer, or the airline for advice about the airport screening equipment.

 When you travel, it is normal to want to try different foods, and there is no reason not to do that because of your diabetes.
 However, if you stick to your healthy eating, there would be no reason to worry.

 Starchy carbs are a crucial part of a balanced, healthy diet.
 Therefore, it is worth knowing what carbs will be available at your destination.

 You should have a good travel guide with info about the available cuisines, or you can get a pocket dictionary, and there you will find the words for the basic foods you need.